Qyotta/TeaBo/README.md

 In a console, type

-    $ cd TARGET_DIR/lao-Online-Collaboration-Platform/
+    $ cd /TARGET_DIR/TeaBo/
     $ node app.js

-Open your browser and navigate to http://localhost:3000/
+Open your browser and navigate to http://localhost:3000/.
+To deploy it on your server, just change the server path credentials in the package.json.